 By using the Telerivet Android app on a phone with a mobile money account, your SMS receipts will automatically be forwarded to Telerivet, and you can easily view and search them from the Messages page in your browser, like any other SMS message:

-In addition, Telerivet has built-in support for parsing SMS receipts from certain mobile money systems, and extracting relevant information such as the transaction amount and type, and the other person's name and phone number.
-For supported mobile money systems, Telerivet adds a "Receipts" tab where you can easily view and filter your mobile money receipts:
+In addition, you can configure Telerivet's Cloud Script API to automatically parse SMS receipts from mobile money providers, and extract relevant information such as the transaction amount and type, and the other person's name and phone number.